trainingOptions

 in trainingOptions

-, then the figure shows validation metrics each time trainNetwork
+, then the figure shows validation metrics each time trainnet

 validates the network.
-The figure plots the following:
+The figure plots the loss and any metrics specified by the Metrics

 During training, you can stop training and return the current state of the network by clicking the stop button in the top-right corner.
-For example, you might want to stop training when the accuracy of the network reaches a plateau and it is clear that the accuracy is no longer improving.
-After you click the stop button, it can take a while for the training to complete.
-Once training is complete, trainNetwork
+After you click the stop button, it can take a while for training to complete.
+Once training is complete, trainnet

 returns the trained network.

-(default), the finalized metrics correspond to the last training iteration.
-If the OutputNetwork
+to get finalized metrics that correspond to the last training iteration.

-On the right, view information about the training time and settings.
+On the right of the pane, view information about the training time and settings.
 To learn more about training options, see Set Up Parameters and Train Convolutional Neural Network.

-To save the training progress plot, click Export Training Plot in the training window.
+To save the training progress plot, click Export as Image in the training window.
 You can save the plot as a PNG, JPEG, TIFF, or PDF file.
-You can also save the individual plots of loss, accuracy, and root mean squared error using the axes toolbar.
+You can also save the individual plots using the axes toolbar.

 Plot Training Progress During Training